Invest In You: How Your Personality Affects Your Investment Decisions - The Gloss Magazine

-How does your temperament play a role in the type of investor that you become?
-Here we examine how your personality can influence your investment decisions – and why it’s important to build confidence through education, advice and long-term market participation …
+Your temperament plays a role in the type of investor you become, which is why it’s important to build confidence through education, advice and long-term market participation …

-Thus far, the Investment Club has focused on how to start your investment journey, how to be a good investor – but what about your personality?
+Our video series on beginning your investment journey tells you how to be a good investor – but what about your personality?
 How does your temperament play a role in the type of investor that you become?

-Last month, Goodbody Director Laura DeVoy sat down with behavioural science expert Dr Greg Davies, of Oxford Risk, as part of THE GLOSS x Goodbody Investment Club virtual event series to discuss how our personality can influence our investment decisions.
-Here we present the key learnings and takeaways from the session:
+Goodbody Director Laura DeVoy sat down with behavioural science expert Dr Greg Davies of Oxford Risk, as part of THE GLOSS x Goodbody Investment Club virtual event series, to discuss how our personality can influence our investment decisions.
+Here, we present the key learnings and takeaways from the session:

 Composure is key!

-A lot of investment practice focuses on the notion of risk tolerance – the amount of risk that you’re willing to take in the long term, but it is the concept of composure that is fundamentally important.
-And that focuses on the amount of risk you are able to withstand in the short term.
-Remember, we don’t live in the long term, we live in the short term – and there are going to be ups and downs at every step of your investment journey.
+A lot of investment practice focuses on the notion of risk tolerance – the amount of risk that you’re willing to take in the long-term, but it’s the concept of composure that’s fundamentally important.
+And that focuses on the amount of risk you are able to withstand in the short-term.
+Remember, there are going to be ups and downs at every step of your investment journey.
 So, composure is a reflection of how each of us as individuals have a tendency to be emotionally engaged in the present, or a tendency to find it easier to have our eyes on the long-term goal.

 It’s also important to have a behavioural mechanism for controlling your impulsivity along your investment journey, particularly if you are a low composure investor and have a tendency to want to do something when you see your portfolio go up, or down.
 Build in a ‘pause point’ to every investment decision – give yourself 24 hours to sleep on it.
 Such a mechanism will remove emotion from the decision.